dirtsimple/mantle/README.md

 ### State Management

-In addition to being a convenient template for Wordpress projects, Mantle includes a "state imposition" tool ([impose](impose.md)), which is automatically run at container start (but can also be run manually) to forcibly set aspects of Wordpress's state (usually in the database).
+In addition to being a convenient template for Wordpress projects, Mantle wraps [imposer](https://github.com/dirtsimple/imposer) with a [bootstrap script](bin/impose) that automatically runs at container start (but can also be run manually) to forcibly set aspects of Wordpress's state (usually in the database).

 For example, you can define a [state](states/README.md) file that reads various API keys from the container's environment and then tweaks Wordpress option values to use those keys instead of whatever was in the database before.
 Or you can define states that ensure specific plugins are installed or activated or deactivated, specific menus exist, etc.

 In other words, states are like "migrations" or Drupal "features", allowing you to expose Wordpress configuration in documented, revision-controlled files, instead of having values appear only inside various database tables.

-State files (`*.state`) are automatically generated from Markdown documents (`*.state.md` files) that contain blocks of bash, jq, or PHP code, along with YAML or JSON data.
+State files are Markdown documents (`*.state.md` files) that contain blocks of bash, jq, or PHP code, along with YAML or JSON data.
 The PHP code embedded in the relevant state files is run using [wp-cli](https://wp-cli.org/), so state file code fragments have full access to the Wordpress API.

 ### Requirements and Installation